 If you wish to add redirects to your site, the Safe Redirect Manager plugin (or similar) can be used.

-Pressable enables GZIP compression at the server level by default.
-You do not have to worry about setting up gzip compression.
+Pressable enables Brotli compression at the server level by default.
+If a browser that doesn’t support or blocks Brotli is used, then GZIP compression is used as the fallback.
+You do not have to worry about setting up Brotli or GZip compression.

 Transactional Email Rate Limiting

 A Pressable site cannot send more than 200 transactional emails per hour.

 Due to the structure of how the Pressable platform is setup, users will not see or have access to create or modify “Managed WordPress” files or “Managed Themes & Plugins” files (see below) upon establishing an SFTP connection to their site.

 Pressable manages the version of WordPress installed for each site and always keeps the version up-to-date with the latest stable release found on WordPress.org, updated automatically on release day.
 Planned WordPress release dates are publically available.